-Fisher Farm is located at the very end of 42 Street in Bellevue, Nebraska, approximately 8600 South 42.
+Fisher Farm is located at the very end of 42 Street in Bellevue, Nebraska, approximately 8600 South 42nd Street.
 Just keep driving south on 42 Street till you come to a dead end (no pun intended).
-The Fisher Farm cemetery is in the yellow circle below.
+The Fisher Farm cemetery is in the red square below.

 The farm had been owned by the Fisher family, from the mid-1800's when Bellevue was new; the Sperling family bought it in approximately 1910 or so.
 I don't know if it is still owned by them but it's still private property, so ask permission if you venture past the graveyard.

 The Fisher family cemetery consists of six or seven headstones and sits off to the east of the house and driveway.
 Several of the stones are among the oldest in the Omaha/Bellevue area; Bellevue is the oldest settlement in Nebraska, being for the most part continually occupied by settlers since 1823, back when fur trading was the big business locally.
 These settlers displaced the Native Americans and left them to ruin and starvation.